gomson/vicsydev/consing_forth.md

 NIL
 ```

-There is much more to say, but this post needs to end somewhere.
+There is much left to be said, but this post needs to end somewhere.
 You may find more in the same spirit [here](http://vicsydev.blogspot.de/) and [here](https://github.com/codr4life/vicsydev), and a full implementation of this idea and more [here](https://github.com/codr4life).

 peace, out